sarumont/homelab/README.md

 I consider this lab a production environment, as it runs services which my family relies upon (namely, Photoprism).

-The configuration here is divided into two directories:
+The configuration here is divided into three directories:

  - `k8s`
  - `docker`
+ - `edge`

 Services which only need to be accessed from my LAN are run via `docker-compose`.
-Anything that is public-facing is run via `k8s`, secured by `cert-manager`, and protected via Traefik-enforced login.
+Anything that is public-facing is in a `k8s` cluster.
+Public access is provided via reverse proxy on a Linode server attached to my Tailscale network.
+Each service behind this proxy has individual login (for now, it's only Photoprism).

 # Terraform Variables